jakenguyen0118/angry-birds/readme.md

 Expand the filtering capabilities of the Angry Birds app

 - Look up how to use [query parameters](https://expressjs.com/en/api.html#req.query) in express.
-- Edit the /angry-birds route to handle query parameters of 'group', 'species', and 'feels'
+- Edit the `/angry-birds` route to handle query parameters of 'group', 'species', and 'feels'
 - Start with testing just one parameter, then increment to exactly two, and then all three
 - The page should render an angry bird that matches ALL the criteria of our query parameters - this is not about sorting them into any particular order

-### Super Bonus
+### Bonus

 - Edit the filter function to be able to handle any number of the parameters at a time
 - This should not look like a bunch of if conditions regarding the number of parameters, or which combination of parameters are chosen